Ear infections in dogs: Vet's guide to causes and treatment

 Symptoms of ear infections in dogs

 Knowing the symptoms of an ear infection is important.
-If your dog is suffering with an ear infection they might shake their head, scratch their ear, or rub their head on the ground.
+Have you been wondering, why is my dog shaking their head?
+Perhaps they're scratching their ear or rubbing their head on the ground?
+They may have an infection.
 If you take a closer look, you might be able to see that the skin on the underside of the earflap is hot, red, or swollen.

 There may be more wax than usual, or a different coloured wax.
 In addition, ear infections often smell.
 If your dog has any of these symptoms, getting them to the vet to get the infection diagnosed and treated is a good idea, as delay can cause further problems.